Sensormatic

 Sensormatic is a subsidiary of Tyco International (now owned by Johnson Controls) that manufactures and sells electronic article surveillance equipment.
+They manufacture acusto-magnetic (AM) electronic article surveillance systems.

 Sensormatic Electronics Corporation was purchased by Tyco International in 2001.
 The acquisition was executed by a merger of Sensormatic with a subsidiary of Tyco.
 Sensormatic is frequently called by the name of its parent company ADT, formerly ADT/Tyco.
-They manufacture acusto-magnetic (AM) electronic article surveillance systems.

-The Sensormatic Supertag is a hard loss prevention tag.
+A product from Sensormatic is the Supertag, a hard loss prevention tag.
 The Supertag took over for the Sensormatic Ultragator tag.
 Ultragator is a tan Ultra Max tag that is sold to retail companies.
 Ultragator tags were improved upon during the design of the Supertag.

 Sensormatic specializes in the area of sourcetagging.
 A sourcetag is a security tag or label applied during the manufacturing process.
 Recently Sensormatic introduced disposable hard source tags at a few retail chains.

+Johnson Controls announced the SuperTag 4 as part of the Sensormatic portfolio.
+The SuperTag 4 is an iteration of the SuperTag product.